ysxu/AzureMobile-Recipe/README.md

 ```bash
 npm install -g azure-cli
 ```
-Note: users with Azure CLI installed through the Windows .msi installer will not be able to access recipes at this point of time.
+Note: Azure CLI needs to be installed through npm.
+Users with Azure CLI installed through the Windows .msi installer will need to uninstall .msi and reintall Azure CLI through npm.

 ## Install it
 ```bash